 This was probably my worst flight experience ever, and that’s including the times we flew with him as a super-energetic toddler, and after adding a little brother to the mix a few years later.
 It did get easier.
 I discovered a few tricks that worked for us, and I’ve stuck to them for years.

-So yes, there may be the odd juicebox explosion or boredom-related whine, but overall, these are our family’s tried-and-tested tactics for getting over the odd mid-flight hiccup.
+So yes, there may be the odd juicebox explosion or boredom-related whine, but overall, these are my tried-and-tested tactics for surviving long haul flights with the kids.

 Go easy on yourself